tweag/nickel/doc/manual/syntax.md

 }
 ```

-This example is an excerpt of a Nix configuration written in Nickel emulating
+This example is an excerpt of a Nix configuration written in Nickel, emulating
 Nix string context.
 Lines 4 to 8 define a symbolic string.
 Values `inputs.gcc`,
 `inputs.hello`, etc. aren't actually strings, but arbitrary records, because
 they carry additional context.
 Yet, they can be interpolated as if they were